-The Falcon Institute of Health and Science is a facility that is in a quiet section of Bethlehem, PA.
+The Falcon Institute of Health and Science facility is in a quiet section of Bethlehem, PA.
 It is located less than one mile from the exit off Route 22, providing easy access for students from a variety of areas including Easton, Allentown, Quakertown, Bethlehem, and New Jersey.
-It is within walking distance to the public bus transportation.
+It is within walking distance to public bus transportation.
 There is adequate parking at the school.
-The school is equipped with a classrooms and state of the art laboratory for quality education.
+The school is equipped with classrooms and a state of the art laboratory for quality education.